maayanassraf/Segole/README.md

 The first part (the `install_dependencies.yaml` file under the `deployment` folder),
 includes:

-- installs dependencies for installing docker.
+- Installs dependencies for installing docker.
 - Installs docker.
 - Adds the local user that running ansible to the docker group.
 - Installs kubectl.